How to Get Your Blog Noticed & Grow Traffic – 17 Proven Ways

 And it gives you the chance to fill in the answer they’re looking for.

-If there’s a demand online, then see if it is possible to get your blog on the front page of Google SERPS by using a keyword tool.
-Ok?
+If there’s a demand online, then see if it is possible to get your blog on the front page of Google SERPS by using a keyword tool, like SE Ranking.

 Because most bloggers, especially rookies, will struggle for traffic.

-Although the search query is small, it’s targeted and the ranking potential is possible.
+Although the search query is OK, it’s targeted and the ranking potential is possible.

 Let’s see how this goes in a few months.